-- The applicant meets the eligibility criteria for a DFG. - Where the Occupational Therapist (OT) and/or the Council consider rehousing to be more appropriate than adapting the existing accommodation. - To be eligible for this grant the total cost incurred in the eligible 'moving on' expenses and any estimated eligible adaptation costs at the 'new' property should not be greater than the cost of adapting the applicant's current home. - The 'new' property shall in the opinion of the Council provide a long term, sustainable home for the person for whose benefit the works are required. - If the property is within a neighbouring authority covered by this policy then the new authority will need to ensure the new property is suitable.
-This should also be agreed with the OT.
-The applicant must ensure that the relevant council's officers and the OT have been consulted.
+- Where the Occupational Therapist and/or the Council consider re-housing to be more appropriate than adapting the existing accommodation. - Where the landlord has refused permission for any adaptation works to be carried out and therefore it is no longer feasible for the occupier to remain in the property. - Where it is possible to carry out works at the existing property the total cost incurred in the eligible 'moving on' expenses and any estimated eligible adaptation costs at the 'new' property should not be greater than the cost of adapting the applicant's current home. - The 'new' property shall in the opinion of the Council provide a long term, sustainable home for the person for whose benefit the works are required. - If the property is within a neighbouring authority covered by this policy then the new authority will need to ensure the new property is suitable.
+This should also be agreed with the occupational therapist.
+The applicant must ensure that the relevant council's officers and Occupational Therapist have been consulted.